iobis/manual/access.md

 ![Screenshot showing the popup confirmation for which extensions you want to include in your download from the OBIS Mapper](images/mapper-extensions.png){width=40%}

 After downloading, you will notice that the Event and Occurrence data is flattened into one table, called “Occurrence.csv”.
 Upon inspecting this file in your viewer of choice, you will see it contains all 225 possible DwC fields, although not every field will contain data for each observation.
 Any extensions you checked will be downloaded as separate tables.

-When you download data you will also be given the opportunity to fill in a [short survey (~10 minutes)](https://www.surveymonkey.com/r/F8QPMCK) to provide feedback on your experience using the quality controlled data from OBIS.
-We greatly appreciate your feedback!

 ## R package